Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Bridging the area under the curve (AUC) measure to rank correlation coefficients: Population setting

-In this section, we define and study asymmetric grade correlation ($\AGC$) and the coefficient of monotone association ($\CMA$) in the population setting, where the bivariate random vector $(X,Y)$ has distribution $\myP$.
-We let $F(x) = \myP(X \leq x)$ be the cumulative distribution function (CDF) of $X$, and we let $G$ denote the CDF of $Y$.
-We generally assume that $X$ and $Y$ are nondegenerate in the sense that neither of them is almost surely constant.
+We now provide details for the two bridges between the classical rank correlation coefficients and the area under the curve ($\AUC$) measure.
+In a nutshell, the C index ($\CID$) is normalized to the unit interval $[0,1]$, reduces to $\AUC$ when the outcome is dichotomous, and specializes to a rescaled version of Kendall's Tau when the variables are continuous.
+We then introduce the coefficient of monotone association ($\CMA$), which also is normalized to the unit interval $[0,1]$, reduces to $\AUC$ when the outcome is dichotomous, and specializes to a rescaled version of Spearman's Rho when the variables are continuous.
+We operate in the population setting, where the bivariate random vector $(X,Y)$ has distribution $\myP$, and we assume that $X$ and $Y$ are nondegenerate, in the sense that neither of them is almost surely constant.